zeniuseducation/poly-euler/README.md

 number (can be different numbers).

 Clojure 16-18 msecs
+Clojure with memoization 0.01ms
 SBCL 11-20 msecs
 Haskell 30 msecs
-SML 3 msec -> FASTEST!!!
+SML 3 msec
+Julia 0.006ms  FAST! (using memoization)

 ##### Problem no 5